 The report shows cybercrime is on the rise – and so is the threat to business.
 Cyber losses have risen nearly six-fold worldwide in the past year, according to the 2020 Cyber Readiness Report – our annual study of international cyber readiness.

-The Cyber Readiness Report, now in its fourth year, shines a light on how prepared the commercial world is to face cyber threats and surveys firms in the UK, the US, Spain, the Netherlands, Germany, France, Belgium and Ireland.
+The Cyber Readiness Report, now in its fourth year, shines a light on how prepared the commercial world is to face cyber threats.
+The report now surveys firms in the UK, the US, Spain, the Netherlands, Germany, France, Belgium and Ireland.

 Our very first Cyber Readiness Report landed in 2017 and provided a unique gauge of cyber readiness.
 It investigated the size and scope of the cyber security challenge and the way businesses were responding.